We prefer Contact by email: email@example.com

 Backgarden Chickens & Other Poultry – £7.99 Publication 1st September 2011

 ISBN 978-0-7160-2268-8 Amazon Link

 Written with our daughter, Cara Harrison, this is aimed at those keeping poultry in an ordinary back garden.
 Cara keeps a flock of hens, ducks and quail in a terraced house garden.

 John Harrison lives with his wife Val in Gwynedd with a small pack of miniature lions disguised as moggies.

 John has had a varied career, ranging from his own business as a kitchen designer to working with venture capitalists as a facilitator in a global environment.
 In the dot com boom he was, sadly for a very brief time, a paper multi-millionaire but soon returned to normality!

 His interest in horticulture came at an early age and was nurtured by his grandfather.
-Despite a busy life, he’s grown his own for over 30 years and has always been interested in self-sufficiency generally as well as appropriate technology.
+Despite a busy life, he’s grown his own for about 50 years and has always been interested in self-sufficiency generally as well as appropriate technology.